 The Great Wall is one of the best things to do in Beijing!

-This one easily makes the top of the list!
-Many people like to avoid touristy attractions, but you really can’t miss walking along the Great Wall of China.
+This Beijing points of interest easily makes the top of the list!
+Many people like to avoid touristy attractions, but you really can’t miss walking along the Great Wall of China — it’s hands-down one of the best things to do in Beijing.
 There are different sections that you can hike so if you want to visit without the crowds, choose a less-famous part.

 Definitely don’t visit Beijing at all on a national holiday if you don’t want to be surrounded by swarms of tourists!

 You may want to take a tour if it makes you more comfortable, as travelling independently in China can be tricky.

 Here is a quick breakdown of the main different sections of the Great Wall: